Midwifery

 Is midwifery CRA eligible?

 Yes.
-Midwives are explicitly listed under subsection 118.4(2) as authorized medical practitioners.
-Services they provide are eligible medical expenses under paragraph 118.2(2)(a), provided the midwife is licensed in the province where care is delivered.
+Midwives are explicitly listed under subsection 118.4(2) of the Income Tax Act as authorized medical practitioners, and their services qualify under paragraph 118.2(2)(a) provided the midwife is licensed in the province where care is delivered.

 Can I claim midwifery through my HSA?